caseymarquis/csick/README.md

 # CSick

-CSick is a testing framework for c.
-It's sort of like webpack-dev-server, but for running tests on c files.
+CSick is a testing framework for C. It's sort of like webpack-dev-server, but for running tests on C files.

 ![Sample Testing Image](https://raw.githubusercontent.com/caseymarquis/csick/master/docs/sample.png)